BlakeRhodes/Learn-to-Program/Functions as Values.md

 Also, this assumes the price is calculated the same every time.

 I bet it will be the same.
-I guess let's stay on topic and make it a function [[Third Times a Charm]].
+I guess let's stay on topic and make it a function [Third Times a Charm](Third%20Times%20a%20Charm.md).

 ```Kotlin